berkantbayraktar/ComputerNetworking-RDT/README.md

 ```

-* We added 1ms+-5ms network emulating delay to the eth0 and eth1 interface
+* We added 1ms+-5ms network emulating delay to the eth1 interfaces
     for r1 and r2 links of broker node.

 * For r1 link :